SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

     ┌Connected Orgs────┬──────────────────────────────┬────────────┐
     │ Name   │ Default │ Username                     │ Expires    │
     ├────────┼─────────┼──────────────────────────────┼────────────┤
-    │ devhub │         │ peter.gibbons@initech.devhub │ Persistent │
+    │ devhub │         │ p.gibbons@inicorp.devhub     │ Persistent │
     └────────┴─────────┴──────────────────────────────┴────────────┘

-Make sure that CumulusCI can login to the connected org.
+Verify a successful connection to the org by logging in.

 .. code-block:: console